Eric-Mendes/pixel-art-map/README.md

 2. I load blocks.json in a DataFrame.
 In it is the information of the RGB color that each block assume when looked at in a map.
 3. I abstract the RGB tuples as a point in a 3D space with x, y and z;
 4. In the end I calculate the lowest euclidian distance between a pixel's tuple and each blocks tuple to decide which block to use to determine which block to use to represent that pixel.

+<p align="right">Special thanks to everyone that contributed to the commands file feature @ https://stackoverflow.com/questions/70512775/how-to-group-elements-in-dataframe-by-row/70546452#70546452</p>